abriljordan/ga_blog/index.markdown

 ## Get Started in Data+Design Dashboard

-The dashboard is a web-based application that operates using the latest web browser technology.
+The dashboard is a web-based application that runs using the latest web browser technology.
 It can be used on any operating system provided that the operating system is equipped with a compatible web browser.

-You need to request for an account before you can use the dashboard.
-Contact your administrator to create an account for you.
+Before you can use the dashboard, you need to request for an account from the tech administrator.
 You will be provided with a username, temporary password, and instructions to access the dashboard.
-The dashboard is a rich internet application that requires only a web browser and appropriate network connection to operate.
-You only need to ensure that you have a compatible browser available and the ability to connect to the dashboard.

 In order to log in to the dashboard, open a compatible web browser.
 Browse to the URL where the Data+Design is hosted.
 If you are unsure of the URL where the dashboard is hosted, please contact your administrator.
 Enter your username and password and click log in.

 ## Dashboard basics